BrianMurphyEcon/Replications/README.md

 # Replications
-This repository contains data and code for replications
+This repository contains data and code for replications.
+Each folder contains the .do file and the data for the pupose of replicating.